charkikfir/fnf-psych-engine-android/README.md

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

-Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.
+Follow a Fridaay Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

 To install LuaJIT do this: `haxelib git linc_luajit https://github.com/jigsaw-4277821/linc_luajit` on a CMD/PowerShell window